Women in WASH: Reducing the climate change impact on children and young people

 I travelled a lot with my family growing up, and knew from quite early on that I wanted to live and work abroad.
 I was unsure about what I wanted to study, but selected a BA in International Development Studies at the University of Oslo as it covered a large range of the societal and development issues I found interesting.
 I was lucky enough to be able to take several breaks during my Bachelor studies.
 I interned at the World Food Programme in Copenhagen and the Norwegian Peace Corps in Kenya, and I studied a semester abroad at UC Berkeley.

 Through these experiences and during my studies, I got quite passionate about water quality, quantity and associated health risks.
 I realized that I wanted to continue in the development and humanitarian field, but that I wanted to gain some more specialized skills.
 While looking for public health degrees I came across the MSc in Water, Sanitation and Health Engineering at the University of Leeds.
-It focuses on WASH in development and humanitarian contexts, taking into account health risks, climate change and water scarcity and emergency settings, which was spot-on for my interests at the time.
 I loved how practical and humanitarian-focused the degree was.
-I was really interested in the Middle East, water scarcity, and refugee contexts, so I went to Lebanon for three months and researched water usage and hygiene in informal refugee settlements for my master's thesis.
+I went to Lebanon for three months and researched water usage and hygiene in informal refugee settlements for my master's thesis.

 What is your advice to young professionals interested in pursuing a career in the humanitarian and development sector?